threeport/threeport/docs/docs/sdk/tutorial.md

 ```

 This constitutes your Threeport extension's data model.
 Add fields to these
-objects for information that will need to be persisted that will configure the
+objects for config information that will need to be persisted.
-workloads that constitute your app.

 Add the following fields so that the file looks as follows when you are
 finished.